Below is the list of our frequently asked questions. If your question is not answered below, please contact us.

 How many bids will I be able to make each week?
 Back to top

 Each customer has a maximum of five bids per week for social housing adverts.
-You don’t have to use all your bids and need to make sure that you read all the property details before placing a bid.
-In addition to those 5 bids you can also bid on other advert types such as Available Now.
+You don’t have to use all your bids and need to make sure that you read all the property details before placing a bid, and you should only bid on properties that are suitable for you and that you would be willing to accept if offered.
+In addition to those 5 bids you can also bid on other advert types such as First Come, First Served.

 Can I change the bids I have made?
 Back to top